Why Learning To Code Is So Damn Hard (Review)

 Part III: Scope of Knowledge

-It’s one thing to do logic puzzles & algorithm challenges, but what most of us aren’t building from the bottom up.
+It’s one thing to do logic puzzles & algorithm challenges, but what most of us aren’t building from scratch with no scaffolding.
 A lot of problems are merely gluing two oddly-shaped ends together (emphasis on the “oddly”).
 There’s a wider language to be grasped if you want to connect pieces together.

 On the path to conversational fluency,